-1.2 Pembrokeshire Coastal Forum (PCF) is a Community Interest Company (CIC) limited by guarantee.
-PCF manage and deliver a number of marine based projects including Marine Energy Wales, Pembrokeshire Outdoor Charter Group and Pembrokeshire Marine Code.
+1.2 Marine Energy Wales and its associated projects, including the Marine Energy Test Area (META), are operated by Pembrokeshire Coastal Forum (PCF), a Community Interest Company (CIC) limited by guarantee.
+PCF manage and deliver a number of marine based projects, including Marine Energy Wales, Pembrokeshire Outdoor Charter Group and Pembrokeshire Marine Code.

 1.3.
 This Data Protection Policy (DPP) has been prepared to demonstrate how we are meeting the requirements of the General Data Protection Regulations (GDPR) in our routine communications and practice with contacts and clients.

 1.4.
-This policy covers the following activities undertaken by Pembrokeshire Coastal Forum:
+This policy covers the following activities undertaken by Marine Energy Wales: